studiochampgauche/wordpress-boilerplate/README.md

 # Our WordPress Project
-Start theming fast with this repo.
-Create an optimized and compressed project.
+Start theming fast with this repo:

 - barba.js Ready
 - GSAP Ready